dcrapis/oceandao-wiki/Voting.md

 Voting:
 - Connect your Web3 wallet containing your OCEAN tokens.
 - Select the fraction of OCEAN tokens you want to allocate to each preference.
-In the example, we are voting with 10% of our OCEAN for "Acute Apple - Yes", 20% for "Oblong Orange - Yes" and 70% for "Artisanal Banana - No".
-If we have 1,000 OCEAN in our wallet this will allocate 100 OCEAN, 200 OCEAN, and 700 OCEAN respectively.
+	- In the example, we are voting with 10% of our OCEAN for `Acute Apple - Yes`, 20% for `Oblong Orange - Yes` and 70% for `Artisanal Banana - No`.
+	- If we have 1,000 OCEAN in our wallet this will allocate 100 OCEAN, 200 OCEAN, and 700 OCEAN respectively.
-- Click “Vote” and Sign with your wallet (Note: there are no gas fees, no ETH required, and OCEAN tokens never leave your wallet).
+- Click `Vote` and Sign with your wallet (Note: there are no gas fees, no ETH required, and OCEAN tokens never leave your wallet).

 Results:
 - The current results tab will adjust accordingly as votes are counted.